codahale/veil/docs/design.md

 A modern system would use established, analyzed constructions with proofs in established models to achieve established notions with reasonable reductions to weak assumptions.

-### Non-Repudiation

-A standard property of digital signatures is that of _non-repudiation_, or the inability of the signer to deny they signed a message.
-Any possessor of the signer's public key, a message, and a signature can verify the signature for themselves.
-For explicitly signed, public messages, this is a very desirable property.
-For encrypted, confidential messages, this is not.

-Similar to the vindictive boss scenario above, an encrypted-then-signed PGP message can be decrypted by an intended receiver (or someone in possession of their private key) and presented to a third party as an unencrypted, signed message without having to reveal anything about themselves.
-The inability of PGP to preserve the privacy context of confidential messages should rightfully have a chilling effect on its users [[BGB04]](#bgb04).

-A modern system would be designed to provide some level of deniability to confidential messages.

 ### Global Passive Adversaries

 A new type of adversary which became immediately relevant to the post-Snowden era is the Global